Gustav Rödel: Battle of Britain

 On 3 September, Rödel claimed a Hurricane and Spitfire over Southend.
 JG 27 were involved in combat with Spitfires from No. 603 Squadron RAF and lost one pilot wounded.
 The only British losses sustained were by Hurricane squadrons.
 No. 46 Squadron RAF lost three Hurricanes over Southend at the time of Rödel's claims—Sergeant G. H. Edgworthy, Pilot Officer H. Morgan-Gray and Sergeant E. Bloor were shot down by Bf 109s.
 Edgworthy was killed.
 13 Hurricanes were lost and five damaged in the air battle.
 Six are recorded as lost to Bf 110s four were lost or damaged in accidents and another by friendly-fire.
 Rödel was credited with another Spitfire on 6 September.
 JG 27 lost five Bf 109s and one damaged.
 Four were missing and two wounded.
 Gruppenkommandeur Schlichting of III./JG 27 was among the missing.
 43 and 303 Squadron are known to have been their opponents.
 303 lost two Hurricanes and a further two were damaged by Bf 109s.
 Two pilots were severely wounded including Squadron leader Zdzisław Krasnodębski.
 43 Squadron suffered no loss.
 On 11 September Rödel claimed another victory over Tunbridge Wells.

 On 27 September Rödel claimed two Hurricanes.
 One was claimed at 12:05 GMT.
 In this battle JG 27 lost three Bf 109s to Spitfires from 19 Squadron and 222 Squadron.
 222 Squadron lost one Spitfire and had one pilot severely wounded and 19 Squadron lost two Spitfires and had one pilot wounded and one pilot killed.
 In the large air battle, 41 (three destroyed, one wounded), 46 (one damaged), 152 (five damaged), 242 (one destroyed and missing), 501 (two destroyed, one dead one wounded), 504 (one destroyed), 602 (one destroyed), 603 (one destroyed one dead) and 616 Squadrons (one destroyed one died of wounds) lost aircraft between 12:05 and 12:30.
 At least nine German Geschwader were involved in the battle.
 The Luftwaffe lost 51 aircraft and 15 damaged to Fighter Command's 28 destroyed and 13 damaged.
 Rödel probably shot down Squadron leader C. Haw, commanding, No. 504 Squadron RAF.
 Haw force-landed Hurricane P3415 uninjured.
+On 5 November, II.
+Gruppe was withdrawn from combat operations on the English Channel, relocating to Detmold on 9 November.